EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 6
+## Version 6.2.8
+### Fixed issues
+* Boolean style xml elements (like b, i or strike),  with attribute 'val' set to 'false' or 'true' did not work.
+* The ExcelRangeBase.Insert and ExcelRangeBase.Delete methods failed if a defined name referenced another defined name.
+* The AND and OR functions did'nt handle multi-cell ranges as parameters.

 ## Version 6.2.7
 ### Fixed issues
 * Copying a worksheet with more than two tables to a new workbook sometimes throws an exception due to different table ids.